-M/s S. R. Batliboi, LLP, Chartered Accountants (Registration No. 301003E/E300005), are the Statutory Auditors of the Company and hold office till the conclusion of Annual General Meeting of the Company to be held in the year 2022.
+Members of the Company at the AGM held on 5th July, 2022 approved the appointment of M/s S. R. Batliboi, LLP, Chartered Accountants (Registration No. 301003E/E300005), as the Statutory Auditors of the Company for a period of five years (financial year 2023 to financial year 2027), who shall hold office from the conclusion of the twenty first Annual General Meeting held on 5th July 2022 till the conclusion of the twenty sixth Annual General Meeting to be held in the year 2027